Abdullah-Usmani/DMS-CW2024/README.md

 - **Desync issues**:
   - Game state ends quickly before collision/animation occurs on screen.
     - Addressed by introducing delay buffers.
-  - Game state sometimes spawns a user-fired projectile during the overlay cutscene if the fire button is pressed, but the projectile stays in position until the game starts
+  - Game state sometimes spawns a user-fired projectile during the overlay cutscene if the fire button is pressed, but the projectile stays in position until the game starts.
+    - Unaddressed, assume it's due to the gameloop functionality, or the deprecated observer pattern.
-  - In a similar issue with the overlay cutscene, the pause menu can be opened but the game does not pause
+  - In a similar issue with the overlay cutscene, the pause menu can be opened but the game does not pause.
+    - Unaddressed, assume it's due to the gameloop functionality, or the deprecated observer pattern.
+  - The first audio file played in the game is a bit delayed, possibly due to the way the `AudioClip` method works by loading the clip into memory first, then playing.
+    - Semi-addressed, made sure to play the background audio as soon as the game launches despite itself having a delay, so all following audio clips play without delay.
 - **Resolution changes**:
   - Had a customizable resolution feature, which included a settings menu for users to adjust the resolution on the fly, but elements would not resize correctly post-change.
-    - Addressed by locking resolution change to the start menu, which is to be only run on the first launch before the game is started, thus rolling back the dynamically updatable resolution feature.
+    - Semi-addressed by locking resolution change to the start menu, which is to be only run on the first launch before the game is started, thus rolling back the dynamically updatable resolution feature.
+- **Boss mechanics**:
-- **ProjectileFactory**:
+  - Early respawn bugs.
-  - Due to lack of time, I had to roll back the class and could not therefore refactor all the `fireProjectile()` methods.
+    - Addressed by adding destruction checks.
+  - Boss projectiles sometimes stay on screen but do not cause any damage.
+    - Unaddressed, could be a memory leak issue or due to the reduced millisecond delay.
 - **Collision handling bugs**:
+  - Initially had issues whereby some projectiles clearly missed units but still counted as collisions.
+   - Addressed by cropping images to content size using photo editing software.
+  - Some hits would be counted as kills, and kills were dependent on reduced number of enemies.
     - Addressed by introducing `CollisionManager.java` class and revamping the entire collision detection functionality.
-- **Boss mechanics**:
+- **JUnit testing**
-  - Early respawn bugs resolved by adding destruction checks.
-  - Boss projectiles sometimes stay on screen but do not cause any damage, could be a memory leak issue
+  - Unaddressed issues in some tests cases of `Config`, `Controller`, `PauseMenuController`, `LevelParent`, `LevelBoss`.

 ---